chinamike65/hugo-tuolesi/content/book3/book3en.md

 ##### (2) Strong proliferation of karma

-There are six aspects of strong proliferation of karma: strong proliferation of the essence of karma, strong proliferation of intentional consciousness, strong proliferation of karmic objects, and strong proliferation of karma maker's identity, the strong proliferation of karma time, and the strong proliferation of individual good dharmas.
+There are six aspects of strong proliferation of karma: strong proliferation of the essence of karma, strong proliferation of intentional consciousness, strong proliferation of karmic objects, and strong proliferation of karma maker's identity, the strong proliferation of karma over time, and the strong proliferation of individual good deeds.

 The strong proliferative nature of the essence of karma

-The strong proliferative nature of the essence of karma is: even a small bad karma, when the retribution comes out, it will grow to a great size, and can harm a person for life after life; a small good karma Karma, when the good fruits appear, the blessings will be immeasurable and boundless.
+The strong proliferative nature of the essence of karma is: even a small bad deed, when the retribution comes out, it will grow to a great size, and can harm a person for life after life; a small good karma Karma, when the good fruits appear, the blessings will be immeasurable and boundless.

 This is the general law of the nature of cause and effect, just like a small fire that starts will eventually burn down the entire forest.

-For example, King Ashoka, when the Buddha was alive, King Ashoka's previous life was still a child of an ordinary family.
+For example, when the Buddha was alive, King Ashoka's in a previous life was still a child of an ordinary family.

 One day, the Buddha and Venerable Ananda met this child on the road.
 He was very happy when he saw the Buddha, but he had nothing to give, so he grabbed a handful of soil on the ground and offered it to Shakyamuni Buddha as food.

 The Buddha said to Venerable Ananda,

 "Put this soil back in a bowl and apply it to the wall of the lonely garden.

-This child will be a king who will rule the world in the future.
+This child will be a king who will rule the world in the future."

 312

-"Later, as the Buddha said, more than two hundred years after the Buddha's passing, King Ashoka was born and unified India.
+Later, as the Buddha said, more than two hundred years after the Buddha's passing, King Ashoka was born and unified India.
 In the later period of his rule, he spread Buddhism widely and built 84,000 Buddha stupas.

 A child just offered a handful of soil to the Buddha, and for such a small act of kindness, the result was that he grew to become a king.